PostgresApp/PostgresApp/documentation/install.md

 1. While the old version of Postgres.app is running, use `psql --list` to show the list of databases
 1. For each database you want to migrate use `pg_dump database_name > database_name.sql` to create a dump of your database
 1. Quit the old version of Postgres.app, then start the new version of Postgres.app
+1. For each database, use `psql --command="create database database_name"` to create the database
 1. For each database, use `psql -d database_name -f database_name.sql` to restore from the backup
 1. Once you've tested everything is working, remove the old data at `~/Library/Application Support/Postgres`